Nature & Perception

 ✓ Full-day excursion to Ancient Olympia (UNESCO) — transport and entrance ticket includedAVAILABLE DATES

-Hidden among the slopes of Mount Erymanthos, near the historic town of Kalavryta, lies Poretsou Monastery — a place built in the 16th century where the air is pure, the light unfiltered, and the sound of the river replaces the noise of the world.
+Hidden among the slopes of Mount Erymanthos, near the historic town of Kalavryta, lies Poretsou Monastery—a 16th-century stone sanctuary where the air is pure, the light remains untouched, and the sound of the river replaces the noise of the world.

 Where silence has weight and time slows into rhythm